interledger/rfcs/0000-relationship-between-protocols/0000-relationship-between-protocols.md

   - A **node-to-node** payment means the intention of transferring value of a node (a connector, an endpoint sender, or an endpoint receiver) to another node which is directly connected to the sender node.
   - An **end-to-end** payment means the intention of transferring value of an endpoint sender to an endpoint receiver.
 - A **settlement** is ensuring that one has the paid value.
 For instance, executing a transaction on a certain ledger that the payee has an account on.
   - A **node-to-node** payment is settled by means that the two nodes agreed upon.
-It is usually a ledger that tracks amount of both nodes.
+It is usually a ledger that tracks amount of both nodes have.
   - An **end-to-end** payment is settled through a chain of settlements of intermediaries above.
   - Using [STREAM](../0029-stream/0029-stream.md) protocol, payments on the Interledger network could be bidirectional, thus settlements could be as well.
   - Refer to [Interledger Architecture](../0001-interledger-architecture/0001-interledger-architecture.md) and [Perspective](#perspective).